Efficient Long Video Tokenization via Coordinate-based Patch Reconstruction: Experiments

 \paragraph{Setup} To investigate whether training CoordTok to encode long videos at once leads to efficient tokenization, we consider a setup where tokenizers encode 128-frame videos.
 Because existing tokenizers cannot encode such long videos at once, we split videos into multiple 16-frame video clips, use baseline tokenizers to encode each of them, and then concatenate the tokens from entire splits.
 For CoordTok, we train our tokenizer to encode 128-frame videos at once.
 We provide more details in \cref{appendix:implementation_details}.

 \paragraph{Baselines} We mainly consider tokenizers used in recent image or video generation models as our baselines.
 We first consider MaskGIT-AE \citep{chang2022maskgit}, an image tokenizer, as our baseline to evaluate the benefit of using video tokenizers for encoding videos.
 Moreover, we consider PVDM-AE \citep{yu2023video}, which encodes a video into factorized triplane representations and decodes all frames at once, as another baseline.
 Comparison with PVDM-AE enables us to evaluate the benefit of our decoder design because it shares the same latent structure with CoordTok.
-We further consider recent video tokenizers that encode videos into 3D latents, \ie, TATS-AE \citep{ge2022long}, MAGVIT-AE-L \citep{yu2023magvit}, and LARP \citep{wang2024larp}, as our baselines.
+We further consider recent video tokenizers that encode videos into 3D latents, \ie, TATS-AE \citep{ge2022long}, MAGVIT-AE-L \citep{yu2023magvit}, LARP \citep{wang2024larp}, OmniTokenizer-DV \citep{wang2024omnitokenizer}, and OmniTokenizer-CV \citep{wang2024omnitokenizer} as our baselines.
 For a fair comparison, we train all baselines from scratch on UCF-101 or use the model weights trained on UCF-101 following their official implementations.
+In addition, we compare \sname to CosmosTokenizer-CV \citep{agarwal2025cosmos}, a state-of-the-art tokenizer, although it is not a directly comparable baseline because it is trained on a large-scale dataset.
 We provide more details of each baseline in \cref{appendix:baselines}.

 \paragraph{Results} For qualitative evaluation, we provide videos reconstructed by CoordTok and other baseline tokenizers in \cref{fig:qualitative_results}.
-We report the rFVD of CoordTok and other tokenizers with varying number of token sizes in \Cref{fig:recon_vs_token}.
 Notably, we find that CoordTok efficiently encodes 128-frame videos into only 1280 tokens.
 In contrast, baselines achieve significantly worse reconstruction quality when they use a similar number of tokens to CoordTok.
 For instance, CoordTok can encode 128-frame videos to 1280 tokens with a rFVD score of 103, while PVDM-AE achieves $>$1000 rFVD score when using 1152 tokens.
 This highlights the benefit of our decoder design, which enables the tokenizer to exploit the temporal coherence of long videos better for efficient tokenization.
 Moreover, \cref{tab:main} shows CoordTok outperforms baseline tokenizers across diverse metrics that assess the quality of reconstructed frames.